jaq-the-cat/gtk-anim/FORMAT.md

-# GTKvot Figure Format (.gff)
+# gtk-anim Figure Format (.gff)
-- [ ] Center point
+- [X] Center point
-- [ ] Lines with thickness
+- [X] Lines with thickness
   - Connect to root point, move around it
-  - Root point may be any point
-- [ ] Filled, empty and white circles
+- [X] Filled, empty and white circles
 - [ ] Image support
-- [ ] 0 thickness line to move image

-- Implementation
+  - [X] Implementation
     - Tree structure
     - Store in binary format

-# GTKvot Project Format (.gpf)
+# gtk-anim Project Format (.gpf)
-- [ ] Figure list
+- [ ] Loaded figure list
-- [ ] Figure and movable segment position
+- [ ] Positions for each figure node and their children
-- [ ] TODO: rest
+- [ ] Whether the figure is in the frame or not